timkoopmans/scylladb-basic-demo-py/README.md

 ## Environment Configuration

 The application expects the ScyllaDB cluster IP to be configured in the script.
-Replace `'localhost'` in the `Cluster` configuration with your ScyllaDB cluster IP.
+Replace `'0.0.0.0'` in the `Cluster` configuration with your ScyllaDB cluster IP.

 ## Contributing